busterbenson/notes/_posts/2018/2018-07-02-dig-deeper.md

 I love these monkeys.
 Some who can’t keep their pants up while bouncing on beds.

-{% picture pieces/family-photo-louie-pants.jpeg %}
+{% include img.html src='pieces/family-photo-louie-pants.jpeg' %}

 Some who are quickly developing their own complex inner narratives of life on monkey island:

-{% picture pieces/family-photo-buster-niko.jpeg %}
+{% include img.html src='pieces/family-photo-buster-niko.jpeg' %}

 And of course this lovely monkey I have enlisted to enthusiastically participate with most closely, approaching 10 years now:

-{% picture pieces/family-photo-buster-kellianne.jpeg %}
+{% include img.html src='pieces/family-photo-buster-kellianne.jpeg' %}

 Family, work, book.
 These are the shadows cast by my life now past its 42nd year, the first year of life that extends further than my own father’s was able.